architect-team/arcctl/src/datacenters/v1/README.md

       type: secret
     account: local
   - when:
-      type: databaseSchema
+      type: database
       databaseType: postgres
     # Hooks can define inline resources that should be created
     # whenever an application resource matches the hook
     resources:
       db:
-        type: database
+        type: databaseCluster
         account: ${{ variables.doAccount }}
         # Inline resources can reference fields from the application
         # resource node like .id, .inputs.*, and .outputs.*
         name: ${{ this.id }}
         databaseVersion: ${{ this.inputs.databaseVersion }}